 I love icing crosses on my hot cross buns.
 The only down side is that you can’t toast them with the icing on.
 While I mostly just eat hot cross buns just at room temperature with butter, if you want to toast them, there’s no shame in removing the icing before toasting.
 (I may have been known to lick the icing off the top prior to toasting, but this of course is not recommended if you are toasting for others to eat ;)

-Cook’s Notes for Dried Blueberry Lemon Hot Cross Buns
+Cook’s Notes for Dried Blueberry and Lemon Hot Cross Buns

 I often bake bread products ahead and freeze them.
 Bread freezes beautifully!
 Simply store well-wrapped in the freezer and allow to come to room temperature on the counter over-night.
 The trick to making sure it doesn’t dry out while thawing is to keep it well-wrapped while it thaws.
 (I know sometimes people think they should un-wrap so bread doesn’t get damp, but in my experience, that’s a sure way to dry it out :) If freezing ahead, you can pipe on the frosting before freezing or simply pipe some on once buns are thawed.